ggeorgovassilis/fauxjsp/README.md

 ### Functions

-Fauxjsp delegates to the standard JSTL function implementation used by the application server, so everything should work out of the box.
+fauxjsp delegates to the standard JSTL function implementation used by the application server, so everything should work out of the box.

 If you need more function taglibs, don't forget to declare them in web.xml:
 ```xml